 Acupuncture needles are very fine and flexible, about the size of a human hair.
 They bear no resemblance to the needles used when receiving an injection.
 In most cases, insertion by a skilled practitioner is performed with a minimum of discomfort.
 Most patients find the treatments very relaxing and many fall asleep during the treatment.
 Acupuncture may include a variety of non-needle techniques, such as moxibustion (heat treatment), acupressure, and cupping (suction cups).

-To make an appointment please call Natural Practices Clinic in Wilmslow Cheshire, South Manchester – on 01625 54 9000
+To make an appointment please call Natural Practices Clinic in Alderley Edge, Cheshire, South Manchester – on 01625 54 9000

 From March 2011 due to new legislation, we are not allowed to make claims for treatments that have not been scientifically proven.
 Most complementary therapies cannot be proven despite having been found to be very effective.
 All the information you find on our website has not been qualified by Scientific Research and any treatment you undertake will be at your discretion.